gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Build all types of binaries from all supported languages using Clang.
 - Change test apps to detect which compiler is used to compile and assert that the correct compiler is being used.

-## Story: Defer creation of binaries

-This story defers creation of the binaries for a native component until after the component has been fully configured.
-This will be used in later stories to allow different variants to be defined for a component.

-- Add an internal (for now) `ConfigurationActionContainer` interface, with a single `onConfigure(Runnable)` method.
-- Add a project scoped implementation of this interface.
-The `onConfigure()` method is invoked just before the `afterEvaluated` event.
-- Change the publishing plugin to register an action that configures the publications of the project.
-- Change the handling of `@DeferredConfigurable` so that a `@DeferredConfigurable` is not automatically configured during project configuration.
-Instead, it is configured on demand.
-- Change the C++ plugin to register an action that configures the components of the project and then creates the binaries of each component.

-*Note*: this story introduces some breaking changes, as the binaries and their tasks will not be defined when the build script is executed.
-Later stories will improve this.

-### User visible changes

-    apply plugin: 'cpp-lib'

-    libraries {
-        main {
-            // Defaults for all binaries for this library binaries.all {
-                …
-            }
-            // Defaults for all shared library binaries for this library binaries.withType(type: SharedLibraryBinary) {
-                …
-            }
-            // Note: These will not work as expected binaries.each { … }
-            binaries.find { … }
-            binaries.size()
-        }
-    }

-    binaries.all {
-        …
-    }

-    binaries.withType(NativeBinary) {
-        …
-    }

-    // Note: this will not work as previously.
-It will fail because the binary does not exist yet binaries {
-        mainSharedLibrary { … }
-    }

-    //Note: this will not work as previously.
-It will fail because the task does not exist yet compileMainSharedLibrary { … }

-### Open issues

-- Introduce a `DomainObjectCollection` that uses delayed configuration of its elements.
-- Introduce a `NamedDomainObjectCollection` that uses delayed configuration of its elements.
-- Warn when using binaries container in a way that won't work.
-- Warn when mutating component after binaries have been created.

-## Story: Convenient configuration of tasks for binaries and components

-This story defers configuration of the tasks for a binary or component until after the object has been fully configured.

-- Change the C++ plugin to create the tasks for each native binary after the binary has been configured.
-- Change the C++ plugin to create the tasks for each component after the tasks for the binary have been configured.
-- Remove the convention mappings from the C++ plugin.

-### Open issues

-- Allow navigation from a `Binary` to the tasks associated with the binary.
-- Some way to configure the tasks for a binary and publication.

 ## Story: Incremental compilation for C and C++